cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/README.md

 ## 3) Importing building data into KG (CitiesKG Importer, *partially manual*)

+> The following steps refer to commit `7c378e97d268b02e0d70661257894d5bff8e3655` on `https://github.com/cambridge-cares/CitiesKG/tree/develop`

 The [CityImportAgent] can be used to import the `.gml` file from the previous step into the KG.
-However, the latest version (at time of writing) at commit `7c378e97d268b02e0d70661257894d5bff8e3655` on the `develop` branch faces issues with larger `.gml` files and a manual workaround is required as detailed below.
+However, the latest version (at time of writing) faces issues with larger `.gml` files and a manual workaround is required as detailed below.
 Please note that Java 8 and IntelliJ are required to build and run the CityImportAgent.
-Furthermore, the [AccessAgent] needs to be running locally in order to access the target KG namespace.
+Furthermore, the [AccessAgent] needs to be running locally (as Docker container) in order to access the target KG namespace.
 The folder `../../Data/03 OntoCityGml Instantiation/Standalone_CitiesKG_Blazegraph/` contains a `Start_Blazegraph_with_default_settings.bat` file to bring up a Blazegraph instance with required settings for importing OntoCityGml buildings, which will start at `http://127.0.0.1:9999/blazegraph/`.

 It is **not** recommended to re-do step 3 and instead use the pre-instantiated OntoCityGml quads provided in the `../../Data/99 KG snapshots/1_instantiated_ontocitygml/` repository.